 Additionally, Southwest believes the MAX will be among the most reviewed and tested commercial aircraft in the world, and we have confidence in our ability to operate the MAX in accordance with FAA requirements.

-Southwest estimates the 737 MAX will not return to service until at least the second quarter of 2021.
 Customers are able to view the scheduled aircraft type on their itinerary.
 Please keep in mind that aircraft swaps can occur, meaning the scheduled aircraft at the time of booking may be different than the aircraft type scheduled on the day of travel.
 We encourage Customers to check aircraft type closer to the scheduled departure date.
+For more information on how Customers may determine a scheduled aircraft type, please visit The Southwest Airlines Community.